chmaha/ReaClassical/install_instructions.md

 NOTE: Change the **`pkgver=`** line to download a different version of REAPER.

+For those who only want access to the scripts and jsfx plugins:

+## Basic Manual Install Inside Your Existing REAPER Install

+To just use the scripts and jsfx plugins without any customization of keymaps, toolbar etc:
+1. Install both ReaPack (https://reapack.com/) and latest bleeding edge SWS Extensions (https://www.sws-extension.org/download/pre-release/) if you haven't already
+2. Import my repository into ReaPack by copying and pasting [this link](https://github.com/chmaha/ReaClassical/raw/main/index.xml).
+3. Search for "ReaClassical" and install the main ReaClassical package and any jsfx plugins (my "RCPlugs" are highly recommended for classical work).
+4. Use the ReaClassical project template for your new projects (you can set this in the REAPER preferences) and change to the ReaClassical theme (Options > Themes).

+## For updating an existing install of ReaClassical:

+1. Download the latest portable install as per the instructions above (it will create a new ReaClassical folder with a year + quarter suffix e.g. "ReaClassical_23Q2").
+2. Copy across any desired files/settings to your previous install including the latest SWS Extensions from UserPlugins, custom toolbar from MenuSets, contents of Data/Toolbar_icons, a ReaClassical keymap from KeyMaps (back up your existing shortcuts first!) etc.

+### Notes

+On MacOS, due to security settings, you might need to right-click on the binaries in the UserPlugins subfolder and click open.
+Then you need to approve.
+Once you click yes on all three, you can then start REAPER.

 ##### Scripts and executables

 - [ReaClassical_Linux.sh](https://raw.githubusercontent.com/chmaha/ReaClassical/main/Resource%20Folders/ReaClassical_Linux.sh) (both x86_64 and aarch64)